Skip to Content

 Population growth in the sister cities that straddle the Rio Grande, which forms the border between Texas and its four neighboring Mexican states—Chihuahua, Coahuila, Nuevo León, and Tamaulipas—has been significant in recent decades.

-The table and bar chart below show the data for seven sister-city pairs for the period 1990-2010 (see map
+The table and bar chart below show the data for seven sister-city pairs for the period 2000-2020 (see map of the Texas/ Mexico border).

 Population Growth in Sister Cities along the Texas-Mexico Border